Wael1122/waa/Dependencies.md

 - `bash`
 - `busybox`

 **Note:** I recommend installing `termux` from the Play Store or F-Droid.
-Termux provides you with a fully working Linux environment, doesn't require root acess and includes all dependencies.
+Termux provides you with a fully working Linux environment, doesn't require root access and includes all dependencies.

 **Note:** Neofetch is in Termux's official repos.